Beard Meats Food: Nathan's Famous Hot Dog Eating Contest results

 Moran is a former banker, and a Yorkshireman from Leeds.
 He is a qualified personal trainer and says that competitive eating together with two hours' weight training per day has improved his body fat ratio over five years.
 He did his first eating challenge around 2014-2015 as a follow-up to a diet where he got his body fat down to 8%; and he began competing professionally in 2017.
 In 2016, he was given a position as food tester by the owner of an American-style diner chain in Yorkshire, who took out £1 million in insurance on his stomach and tastebuds.
-He competed in the 2019 Nathan's Hot Dog Eating Contest and placed 10th.
+He competed in the Nathan's Hot Dog Eating Contest three times with his best showing in 2019 when placed 10th and ate 28.5 HDB.

-Moran started his YouTube channel in 2015, posting videos of him attempting food challenges.
+Moran started his YouTube channel in 2015, posting videos of himself attempting food challenges.
 By 2018 he had 300,000 YouTube subscribers with his videos receiving a total of 41 million views, which allowed him to leave his job in finance and concentrate on his channel full-time.
-The number of subscribers to his YouTube channel had reached over 4 million by 2024, with over 1.6 billion total video views.
+The number of subscribers to his YouTube channel has reached 6 million as of January 2026, with over 2.1 billion total video views.
 Each video received millions of views, many within a day of release.

 Food challenges

-Moran's YouTube channel generally features him travelling around the United Kingdom and other parts of Europe, the United States, and Canada to restaurants or other establishments that offer food challenges, and attempting to beat said challenges.
+Moran's YouTube channel generally features him travelling around the United Kingdom and elsewhere in Europe, as well as to North America and Asia, visiting restaurants and other establishments that offer food challenges and attempting to complete those challenges.
 Moran prepares for his challenge on the day by drinking around 4 litres of water in a minute to stretch his stomach without filling it up, but not drinking more since the practice can be dangerous in excess and result in death.
 Other strategies include eating protein before carbs (such as bread) to avoid the carbs absorbing water, eating as fast as possible in the first ten minutes, and limiting the amount of chewing.

 In his videos, Moran frequently chats with the other patrons and staff, often apologising for his messy eating.
 He has a second "table cam" camera facing away from himself to record the reactions.
 In the final edit he often provides a sarcastic voiceover commentary track, sometimes including an excited gibberish exclamation that resembles "Let's get it!".
 He has stated it "isn't a word... it's just a nonsensical yet energetic way of announcing the beginning of the commentary".
 He has admitted a dislike towards mushrooms, Brussels sprouts, and spicy food.
 He often gets Diet Coke or a root beer with his meals, saying the carbonation of the soft drink helps getting some of the trapped air out of the stomach, and the sweetness helps break up the monotony of the savoury flavour.
 Despite the size of the challenges, he often orders a dessert once he has finished "as a bit of a gag".